 Some U.S. government officials and Washington analysts allege that Iran could be using new business relationships and energy deals with Latin American countries as a cover for more illicit projects, such as training Hezbollah militants and developing nuclear weapons.

-“Iran and its Bolivarian allies (Venezuela, Bolivia, Nicaragua and Ecuador) in Latin America are systematically engaged in a pattern of financial behavior, recruitment exercises and business activities that are not economically rational and could be used for the movement and/or production of (weapons of mass destruction) and the furthering of Iran’s stated aim of avoiding international sanctions on its nuclear program,” Farah wrote in a May 2011 report for the U.S. Defense Department.
+“Iran and its Bolivarian allies (Venezuela, Bolivia, Nicaragua and Ecuador) in Latin America are systematically engaged in a pattern of financial behavior, recruitment exercises and business activities that are not economically rational and could be sued for the movement and/or production of (weapons of mass destruction) and the furthering of Iran’s stated aim of avoiding international sanctions on its nuclear program,” Farah wrote in a May 2011 report for the U.S. Defense Department.

 Latin American leaders have repeatedly stressed that any partnerships with Iran have peaceful purposes.